OriginCodeAcademy/Cohort9/Notes/Required-Tools/ESLint(optional)/README.md

 npm install
 ```

-* In your project folder create a `.eslintrc` file.
-It is recommended that you follow the AirBnB style guide.
-When writing ES5 Javascript add the following:
+* In each of your project folders create a `.eslintrc` file.
+I recommended that you follow the AirBnB style guide.
+When developing apps using ES5 Javascript add the following:

 ```
 {